minalmeg/minalmeg.github.io/_pages/about.md

   - /about.html
 ---

-Ask me about machine learning, Rage Against the Machine Learning, and my protein intake.
+Ask me about machine learning and my protein intake.

 Current